RomanPodymov/SlackMessagesEstimatorUtility/README.md

 # SlackMessagesEstimatorUtility

-A robot that estimates Slack messages.
+An utility that estimates messages based on configuration file.

 ## Installing